AODtorusan/esphome-influxdb_v2_oss/README.md

 First, the basic details required to connect to the InfluxDB server:
 URL, organization, and token.

-Next, the ID of a 'time' component which the component can use to generate timestamps.

 The `backlog_max_depth` and `backlog_drain_batch` items control the maximum number of measurements which can be stored in memory while